 Gent Running Team

 Karen’s group Gent Running Team’s slogan is: “from joggers to addicts” and focuses on the community aspect of running.
-Aside from trainings in groups in various levels (30 mins up to 2hrs) there are also social activities, like BBQs, ice cream runs, beer runs… “Running should – in the first place – be fun”, Karen says.
+Aside from training in groups at various levels (30 mins up to 2hrs), there are also social activities, like BBQs, ice cream runs, beer runs… “Running should – in the first place – be fun”, Karen says.

-There are already some internationals in the club, mostly PhD students.
+Amongst their 300+ members, there are already some internationals, mostly PhD students.
 “But more are welcome”, says Karen.

-Want to join?
-Wear your running outfit if you’re planning to go.
-More than 150 people have already signed up.
-They train on Mondays (7.30pm), Wednesdays (7.30pm) and Saturdays (10am) and start at climbing hall Biover Sport.
-They always have summer breaks and commence training in October.
+Gent Running Team organizes training on Mondays (7.30pm), Wednesdays (7.30pm) and Saturdays (10am) and start at Loods25 (Address: Vissersdijk 1, 9000 Gent) located near Watersportbaan.
 You can find more info about Gent Running Team (in Dutch only) here: https://www.gentrunningteam.be/praktisch/

 With at least a dozen different running events taking place around the year there is always a new challenge awaiting.
 Karen’s favourites are the scenic night runs going through the city with its many lights.
 The night runs take place twice a year, during midwinter and midsummer.

-Here is our run-down of the events taking place in or near Ghent during 2017 and 2018.
+Here is our run-down of the events taking place in or near Ghent.
 Visit the individual websites for information on entrance fees, distances and conditions.
 Please note some links might lead to last year’s event and the subscription for the next event isn’t open yet.
 In these cases please contact the organiser for updates.

 The Marathon van Gent is the first event on the list.
-People can also run 5K or 10K or 21K.
-Stefaan Engels started the initiative of getting Ghent its own marathon this year.
+People can also run 5K, 10K or 21K.
+Stefaan Engels started the initiative of getting Ghent its own marathon last year.
 Stefaan is also known as marathonman365 because he’s the first man to run the marathon distance 365 consecutive times in a single year!

 Here are some running events taking place in Gent – check the link for the exact dates: